Akon created his own city in Senegal called 'Akon City'

 'I really want to make the biggest impact in Africa'

-Known for songs like "Locked Up," "Lonely" and "Oh Africa," the Grammy-award winning rapper is more recognized as a business man than a musician these days.
+Known for songs like "Locked Up," "Lonely" and "Oh Africa," the Grammy-nominated rapper is more recognized as a business man than a musician these days.
 His most recent venture is Akon Lighting Africa which is providing solar power to African countries.

 "I really want to make the biggest impact in Africa for sure," Akon said during a 2013 interview with CNN.
 "If I could have my way, Africa would be the United States of Africa."